-Notification - in all cases in which a student is assigned to a Late Detention, a letter is sent to the parents by the Assistant Principal to inform them of the circumstances of the offense.
+Notification - in all cases in which a student is assigned to a Late Detention, parents are notified by the Assistant Principal to inform them of the circumstances of the offense.
 A telephone conference is not required, except where noted.
-However, in all situations which result in a student's suspension from school, the student's parent or guardian will be notified in accordance with the rules set forth in Section IX of this code.
+However, in all situations which result in a student's suspension from school, the student's parent or guardian will be notified in accordance with the rules set forth in Section IX of this Code.